 Perhaps the most exciting time to talk about matching gifts is actually at the end of your annual fundraising during the year-end push.
 As the year comes to a close, donations actually ramp up.

 In fact, 31% of annual giving occurs in December.
-By including matching gifts in these fundraising appeals, you could boost the number of donations even higher.
+By including this option in these fundraising appeals, you could boost the number of donations even higher.

 Just mentioning matching gifts in fundraising appeals results in a 71% increase in response rate and a 51% increase in the average donation amount.
 No better time to bump up donation rate than when donations are rolling in!